 fax to 410-777-2489

-AACC uses documents listed on the World Education Services (WES) website and the National Association of Foreign Student Advisers Guide to Educational Systems Around the World to determine foreign high school equivalent to U.S. high school graduation.
+AACC uses documents listed on the World Education Services (WES) website or the Education Credential Evaluators website to determine foreign high school equivalent to U.S. high school graduation.
 Students should submit copies of the secondary school documents listed on these websites.
 Notarized English translations are needed in addition to the required documents for some languages.
-Please contact Records and Registration at 410-777-1442 with questions about necessary documents.
+Contact Records and Registration at 410-777-2243 with questions about necessary documents.

 AACC recognizes some online high schools.
-Online high schools must be regionally accredited by an accreditation agency recognized by the U.S. Department of Education.
+Online high schools must be authorized by the state to issue high school diplomas.

-To verify that you earned a GED, please submit:
+To verify that you earned a GED® or completed the NEDP, please submit:

-If you’re unable to locate your Maryland GED diploma or examination results, you can request a copy of your test score transcripts from the state of Maryland.
-Students with a GED from another state should contact that state for a copy.
+If you’re unable to locate your Maryland GED® diploma or examination results, you can request a copy of your GED® test score transcripts from the GED® testing service.
+To request an official NEDP transcript, visit the Maryland Department of Labor website.
+Students with the GED® or NEDP credentials from another state should contact that state for a copy.

 HiSET is a national high school equivalency testing program offered by Educational Testing Service (ETS) and is an alternative to the GED.
 Anne Arundel Community College does not accept the HiSET test as the equivalent to a high school diploma or GED for financial aid purposes.
 The HiSET test has not yet been approved by the state of Maryland, however, it has been approved in other states.
 If you previously lived in another state that accepts this test and can document your previous residency in that state, you may submit your HiSET test scores and proof of residency to the Records and Registration office for review.
 Scores will be reviewed on an individual basis.

-If you are 16 years of age or older and never completed a formal high school program nor received an approved diploma, you are still eligible to apply for admission to Anne Arundel Community College.
+If you are 16 or older and never completed a formal high school program or received an approved diploma, you are still eligible to apply for admission to Anne Arundel Community College.
 However, you may not be eligible for federal financial aid and you should meet with an academic advisor before enrolling in classes to discuss career and educational goals.
 We want to place you on the best path for your success.

-If you’re interested in earning your GED, AACC offers preparation courses.
-For more information, contact Adult Basic Skills.
+If you’re interested in earning your GED® diploma or completing the NEDP, AACC offers preparation courses.
+For information, contact Adult Basic Skills.